hecate-social/hecate-app-briefcase/README.md

-# Hecate Utils
+# Hecate Briefcase
-`hecate_utils` is a library of Erlang functions that should make life easier for Hecate Application Developers
+`Hecate Briefcase` is a Hecate Plugin/Application, that allows users to share documents with other users in the mesh, within certain constraints